apache/mesos/docs/persistent-volume.md

 This endpoint returns the 202 ACCEPTED HTTP status code, which indicates that the destroy operation has been validated successfully by the master.
-The request is then forwarded asynchronously to the Mesos agent where the reserved resources are located.
+The request is then forwarded asynchronously to the Mesos agent where the volumes are located.
 That asynchronous message may not be delivered or destroying the volumes at the agent might fail, in which case no volumes will be destroyed.
 To determine if a destroy operation has succeeded, the user can examine the state of the appropriate Mesos agent (e.g., via the agent's